Streats22/LaraGrapePackage/LARALGRAPE_SETUP.md

 ---

-**Happy building with LaralGrape! 🍇**
+**Happy building with LaraGrape as a package in your Laravel projects! 🍇**

-Built with ❤️ using Laravel, GrapesJS, and Filament.